Geochemical Classification of Elements Important MCQs

 1. Chalcophile elements are separated below lithophile elements during:

-a) Crystallization of the Earth’s core
+a) Crystallisation of the Earth’s core

 b) Volcanic eruptions